VictoriaGetman/star-za/README.md

 3. Next, to activate Google authentication in Firebase, go to **Build > Authentication** and enable Google authentication.
 4. To use Google authentication on localhost, add your localhost/127.0.0.1 as an Authorized Domain at **Build > Authentication > Settings > Authorized Domains**.

-## Step 3: Run the Website
+#### Step 3: Run the Website

-1. Open your code editor (such as VS Code or your favorite alternative editor) and navigate to the project directory.
+Open your code editor (such as VS Code or your favorite alternative editor) and navigate to the project directory.
+Follow the instructions to run the website.